Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Corollaries

-\begin{rmk}[(partially) normal hyperbolicity] Let $ H: Z \to Z $ be a smooth map and $ M \subset Z $, $ H(M) \subset M $, where $ Z $ is a smooth Finsler manifold and $ M $ is a submanifold of $ Z $.
-Let us assume $ M $ is invariant and normally hyperbolic with respect to $ H $; see \cite{HPS77,Fen72}.
+\begin{rmk}[(Partial) normal hyperbolicity] Let $ H: Z \to Z $ be a smooth map and $ M \subset Z $, $ H(M) \subset M $, where $ Z $ is a smooth Finsler manifold and $ M $ is a submanifold of $ Z $.
+Assume $ M $ is invariant and normally hyperbolic with respect to $ H $ \cite{HPS77,Fen72}.
 Then we have the center-(un)stable manifolds $ W^{cs}(M) $, $ W^{cu}(M) $ of $ M $ for $ H $, and $ M = W^{cs}(M) \cap W^{cu}(M) $.
-A small $ C^1 $ perturbation $ \tilde{H} $ of $ H $ corresponds $ \tilde{W}^{cs} $, $ \tilde{W}^{cu} $ and $ \tilde{M} = \tilde{W}^{cs} \cap \tilde{W}^{cu} $.
-Now $ \tilde{M} $ is a persistence of $ M $ which is diffeomorphic to $ M $.
-In general, \autoref{thm:pnormalTrivial} can not be used to deduce the existence of above invariant manifolds.
-However, \emph{there is a situation so that our results can be applied}; that is, when the normal bundle $ \mathcal{N} $ of $ M $ in $ Z $ can embed into a trivial bundle $ M \times Y $ where $ Y $ is a Banach space, and $ H $ can extend to $ M \times Y $, denoted by $ \hat{H} $, so that $ M $ is also normally hyperbolic for $ \hat{H} $.
-Now applying \autoref{thm:pnormalTrivial} to $ \hat{H} $, $ M \times Y $, one gets the invariant manifolds of $ \hat{H} $, then pulls back all these manifolds to $ Z $ to give the desired manifolds for $ H $.
+A small $ C^1 $ perturbation $ \tilde{H} $ of $ H $ corresponds to $ \tilde{W}^{cs} $, $ \tilde{W}^{cu} $ and $ \tilde{M} = \tilde{W}^{cs} \cap \tilde{W}^{cu} $.
+Now $ \tilde{M} $ is diffeomorphic to $ M $, which means that $ M $ is persistent under small $ C^1 $ perturbations.
+In general, \autoref{thm:pnormalTrivial} cannot be used to derive the existence of the above invariant manifolds.
+However, \emph{there is a situation where our results can be applied}: The normal bundle $ \mathcal{N} $ of $ M $ in $ Z $ can embed into a trivial bundle $ M \times Y $ where $ Y $ is a Banach space, and $ H $ can extend to $ M \times Y $, denoted by $ \hat{H} $, so that $ M $ is also normally hyperbolic for $ \hat{H} $.
+Now applying \autoref{thm:pnormalTrivial} to $ \hat{H} $, $ M \times Y $, one gets invariant manifolds of $ \hat{H} $, then pulls back all these manifolds to $ Z $ to get the desired manifolds for $ H $.
 This can be done for example when $ Z $ is a smooth compact Riemannian manifold and $ M $ is a compact submanifold of $ Z $ (see e.g. \cite{HPS77}), or $ Z $ is a smooth Riemannian manifold having bounded geometry (see \autoref{defi:bounded}) and $ M $ is a complete immersed submanifold of $ Z $ (see e.g. \cite{Eld13}).
-The trivialization of vector bundles is important in \cite{HPS77, Eld13} to study the normal hyperbolicity.
-Also, note that the $ C^0 $ trivialization is inadequate, for one needs persistence of the normal hyperbolicity in the new trivial vector bundle.
+(Lipschitz) trivialization of vector bundles is important in \cite{HPS77, Eld13} for the study of normal hyperbolicity.
+Also, note that $ C^0 $ trivialization is insufficient, for one needs the persistence of normal hyperbolicity in the new trivial vector bundle.